LINYIDEDORIS/AI_Psychology/README.md

 # AI_Psychology
-Here are some thoughts on the application of AI in psychology.
+Here are some thoughts and research collected on the application of AI in psychology.

 ## License